feature-engine/feature_engine/docs/user_guide/datetime/DatetimeFeatures.rst

     3     time                44                11

-The transformer found two variales in the dataframe that can be cast to datetime and proceeded to extract the requested feature from them.
+The transformer found two variables in the dataframe that can be cast to datetime and proceeded to extract the requested feature from them.

-We can find the variables detected as datetime by the transformer in one of its attributes.
+The variables detected as datetime are stored in the transformer's `variables_` attribute:

 .. code:: python